+knowledge and belief and (ii) the ECB to be raise ed will be utilised for permitted purposes.

-(Signature of Authorised Official of the applicant)
+PlaceName:Stamp (Sign ature of Authorised Official of the applicant)

-Place

-Name:

-Date

-Stamp

-Designation
+Designation -

 Phone No

 Fax

 E-mail

-2.

-By the authorised dealer -
+By the authorised dealer - 2.

-We hereby certify that (i) the applicant is our customer and (ii) we have scrutinised the application and the original letter of offer from the lender/supplier and documents relating to proposed borrowing and found the same to be in order.
+We hereby certify that (i) the applicant is the application and the original letter of offer fror relating to proposed borrowing and found the sa

 (Signature of Authorised Official)

-Place

-Name

-Date
+Place Name Date

 Stamp

-A.D.Code\\\
+Name of the Bank/branch

+A.D.Code